Nááts'ihch'oh National Park Reserve: Features

+Fauna of the region includes many iconic North American species, such as American black bear, grizzly bear, gray wolf, boreal woodland caribou and moose, in addition to Dall sheep and Rocky Mountain goats in the montane areas (the northernmost Canadian population of the latter).
+Smaller mammalian species present include various rodents and lagomorphs, such as Arctic hare, beaver, collared pika, hoary marmot, muskrat, porcupine and snowshoe hare.
+These largely herbivorous animals are, in turn, followed by and hunted by several species of smaller carnivores, including the Canada lynx, red fox, marten, mink, ermine, and the largest mustelid, the wolverine; North American river otters hunt for fish in the riverine habitats.

 Park creation

 The intention to create a park reserve was announced by the federal government on April 7, 2008, with establishment to follow a negotiated impact and benefit plan between the government and the Sahtu Dene and Métis.
 The government signed a Memorandum of Understanding with the "Sahtú organizations (land corporations) established under the land claim agreement representing the Dene and Métis of the Tulita District."
 The Government contributed $500,000 to assist the land corporations and help aboriginal communities develop an impact and benefit plan.
 The area is becoming industrialized with "roads, pipelines, exploration for minerals, oil and natural gas, and development of mines and wells."
 The park will prohibit the opening of new mines, but existing claims will be respected.
 Originally, the land was meant to be used for an extension of Nahanni National Park Reserve, but the Dene and Métis people in the Sahtu Region lobbied for a plan that would make their area of land different from Nahanni, which is claimed by the Dene of the Dehcho Region.

 On February 26, 2003 the Government of Canada announced the withdrawal of approximately 7,600 km2 of land for the establishment of the park.
 The official announcement was made on April 7, 2008 by Federal Environment Minister John Baird who said, "with this historic agreement announced today, we are once again taking action to protect Canada's North for future generations."
 It was the fifth conservation related announcement made by the government within a year.